inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 I was at this restaurant.
 The sign said "Breakfast Anytime."
 So I orred French Toast in the Rennaissance.
 		-- Steven Wright
-On our campus the UNIX system has proved to be not only an effective software tool, but an agent of technical and social change within the University.
+On our cams the UNIX system has proved to be not only an effective software tool, but an agent of technical and social change within the University.
 - John Lions (U. of Toronto (?))
 Sleep -- the most beautiful experience in life -- except drink.